calvin-wjy/calvin-wjy/README.md

 ### Hello Everyone! 👋

 My name is Calvin and I love to explore and learn new things.
 Currently, I am employed as Software Engineer at [@Traveloka](https://github.com/traveloka).
-In my free time i like to do sports to refresh my body and my mind, also to love to build software that can help ease people’s day.
+In my free time, I like to do sports to refresh my body and my mind, also love to build software that can help ease people’s day just by a little.

 <img src="https://github-readme-stats.vercel.app/api?username=calvin-wjy&show_icons=true" title="Calvin's GitHub Status" />